umddb/cmsc424-fall2015/project2/README.md

 We have created two web apps for you to get started.
 Both are present in the `project2` directory on the git repository.
-The `blog` webapp is the result of the Getting Started Guide from above, whereas the `grading` webapp is for you to get started.
+The `blog` webapp is the result of the Getting Started Guide from above, whereas the `grading` webapp is for you to get started with the project itself.
 See below for more details.

 ### Application Scenario
 The goal of the web application development project is to build an end-to-end application